slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Life doesn’t come with an instruction book — that’s why we have fathers."
 -- H. Jackson Browne*

-> *"My father always said there are four things a child needs: plenty of love, nourishing food, regular sleep, and lots of soap and water.
-After that, what he needs most is some intelligent neglect."
--- Ivy Baker Priest*

 > *"Be nice to your children because they are going to choose your nursing home."
--- Kevin Kelly*

-> *"To keep young kids behaving on a car road trip, have a bag of their favorite candy and throw a piece out the window each time they misbehave."
--- Kevin Kelly*

-> *"When a child asks an endless string of “why?” questions, the smartest reply is, “I don’t know, what do you think?”"
--- Kevin Kelly*

-> *"Children totally accept — and crave — family rules. «In our family we have a rule for X» is the only excuse a parent needs for setting a family policy.
+"Children totally accept — and crave — family rules. «In our family we have a rule for X» is the only excuse a parent needs for setting a family policy.
 In fact, «I have a rule for X» is the only excuse you need for your own personal policies."
+"When a child asks an endless string of «why?» questions, the smartest reply is, «I don’t know, what do you think?»"
+"To keep young kids behaving on a car road trip, have a bag of their favorite candy and throw a piece out the window each time they misbehave."
 -- Kevin Kelly*

 However some people are not ready to accept your vision.
 And «givers» attract «takers»: remember that you don't owe them anything.